SaaamV/professorX/feature_extraction/Readme.md

 Applies fourier transform on channel data.

 ## psd.py
-Uses the autocorrelation function to calculate the power spectral density for a particular channel
+Uses the welsch periodogram function to calculate the power spectral density for a particular channel and then relative band power for each of four frequency bands.

 ## wavelet.py
 Frequency-time analysis using wavelet-transform.